phunware/maas-cms-ios-sdk/README.md

 Integration
 -----------

-The primary methods in MaaS Content Management revolve fetching, creating, updating and deleting content.
+The primary methods in Content Management revolve fetching, creating, updating and deleting content.
 You can also GET structures, containers and schemas.

 ### Getting Content